achiwa912/daemonlord/README.md

     | *   You have 102 gold.                               |
     |   b)uy s)ell u)ncurse i)dentify p)ool gold l)eave >  |

 Another window opens for items they sell.
 This is the weapon list page.
 Use `j, k` keys to move the cursor (`>`).
-Let's type `x` and buy a long sword for fighters.
+Let's type `x` and buy long swords for fighters.

     daemon lord - dl - [trader_jays] floor:?? (???/???)
     	   | ab has 102 gold                          |